oasci/pitt-biosc1540-2025s/content/lectures/09A/index.md

 1. The definition and biological importance of structural biology.
 2. Types and biological significance of atomic interactions.
 3. Basic principles of X-ray crystallography and Cryo-electron microscopy.
-4. Challenges such as protein disorder.
+4. The challenge of protein disorder.

 ## Supplementary material